-Prerequisite: GLIT 6728 or equivalent

-The major focus of the course is the assessment and instruction of at-risk readers, ages five through adult.
+Prerequisite: GLIT 6728 or equivalent The major focus of the course is the assessment and instruction of at-risk readers, ages five through adult.
 Writing problems are also addressed.
 Practicum hours required

-Literature for Children and Young Adults I half unit An examination of children's literature and the teaching of literacy.
+Literature for Children and Young Adults I 0.5 unit An examination of children's literature and the teaching of literacy.
 Part I examines the variety of children's literature, along with current issues in teaching and selection.
 Analysis, evaluation and selection of literary works meeting the diverse needs, interests and cultures of today's classrooms will be highlighted.
-NOTE: Students who received credit for GLIT teaching reading, writing and content topics using children's literature.
+Note: Students who received credit for GLIT 6723 may not take this course for credit.

+Literature for Children and Young Adults II 0.5 unit A review of pedagogical strategies for teaching literacy through children's literature.
+Part II examines the pedagogy of teaching reading, writing and content topics using children's literature.
 Students will have the opportunity to explore the pedagogy of teaching special interest areas of children's literature and will examine home-to-school-to-community connections.
-NOTE: Students who received credit for GLIT
+Note: Students who received credit for GLIT 6723 may not take this course for credit.

-Literature for Children and Young Adults II half unit A review of pedagogical strategies for teaching literacy through children's literature.
-Part II examines the pedagogy of teaching reading, writing and content topics using children's